somedeveloper00/DotsSample/README.md

 }
 ```

+Again lots of new syntax.
 Notice that the job class is *partial*, it's because the other part of it is going to be written in source generation process.
 We write the query parameters we need as the `Execute` arguments, and the source gen will handle the query part for us.
 And as for the local fields, they serve as parameters for the job, which we're injecting from the system; Also notice that we can't use `SystemAPI.Time` in the job, so we're passing it as a parameter instead.
+There are some parameter attributes that make the parameter be populated specially, two of which we're using here, `[ChunkIndexInQuery]` and `[EntityIndexInChunk]`.
+The idea of a `Chunk` is a *pack of Jobs*; jobs may run in multiple packs, so this way we can have the information of what chunk we're currently running, which can be useful for us to find a random seed to initialize our `Mathematics.Random` variable.
-And then finally, the `ScheduleParallel`, as it's name suggests, marks the job to be executed in parallel.
+And then finally, the `ScheduleParallel` in the system, as it's name suggests, marks the job to be executed in parallel.
 > Don't forget to mark burst-compatible functions and types as [BurstCompile].
-The perfromance boost is worth it.
+The performance boost is worth it.

 That's it, the system is now multi-threaded.